OpenTermsArchive/engine/scripts/rewrite/README.md

 }
 ```

-Other configuration are inherited from default `recorder` config.
+Other configuration elements are inherited from the default `recorder` config.

 ### Running